JohnBinford/AppleWood-Pointe/readme.md

 ## News

+-  A new couple Don and Mary Ann Edberg, recently joined the group.

 ### There have been a few new tools offered recently!

 -  Not a lot has changed, and the fellows directly involved have horse-traded amoung themselves so are well informed (we hope :-)  )